Home > Pillows + Cushions > Decorative > Starfish Pillow

 Real starfish belong in tide pools.
 Our starfish pillow belongs on your sofa (or your bed or chair or bench or…).
 This quick and easy project is the perfect way to add a splash of nautical fun to freshen-up your décor for summer and beyond.
 Each season brings dozens of great quilting cotton collections with seaside themes.

 A single pillow in an interesting shape (and a striking color) is the perfect focal point to energize an otherwise standard pile of pillows.

 Are you going to want to rest your head on the twenty-six buttons featured here?
 Probably not, but that’s not this pillow’s job.
-It’s sole responsibility is to look cute and clever.
+Its sole responsibility is to look cute and clever.
 Sometimes pillows just want to have fun!

 Our original coral fabric is from our S4H stash, an older Michael Miller fabric from their Sea Buddies collection.
 Seashore themed prints are always popular, but you could substitute any colorful collection.

 For a great finish, pay attention to your curves.
 We show you a few favorite tips below and link to our tutorial on keeping your curves clean.